-Moreover, data augmentation has been used in various NLP tasks to address the challenge of limited-labelled data.
+Moreover, data augmentation has been used in various NLP tasks to address the challenge of limitedlabelled data.
 In the field of machine translation, one study used French to English translations [10].
 They employed data augmentation techniques that involved translating context and passage pairs to and from another language, which served as a means of paraphrasing the questions and contexts.
 Furthermore, several studies have investigated operations on input sequences based on words.
-For instance, Fadaeeet al.[11] proposed a novel data augmentation technique that addresses low-frequency words by creating new sentence pairs that include infrequent terms in artificially generated contexts.
-Through experiments in simulated low-resource settings, their approach demonstrates improved translation quality [11].
-In a study by Sennrichet al.[12], data augmentation was used to improve text classification performance for low-resource languages.
-They used back-translation and synonym replacement as data augmentation techniques and achieved significant improvements in accuracy on lowresource datasets [12].
-Sabtyet al.[13] implemented data augmentation techniques for Named Entity Recognition (NER) in Code-Switching (CS) data.
+For instance, Fadaee et al. [11] proposed a novel data technique that augmentation addresses lowfrequency words by creating new sentence pairs that include infrequent terms in artificially generated contexts.
+Through experiments in simulated lowresource settings, their approach demonstrates improved translation guality [11].
+In a study by Sennrich et al.[12], data augmentation was used to improve text classification performance for lowresource languages.
+They used back-translation and synonym replacement as data augmentation techniques and achieved significant improvements in accuracy on low-resource datasets [12].
+Sabty et al. [13] implemented data augmentation techniques for Named Entity Recognition (NER) in Code-Switching (CS) data.
 They proposed several practical and easily implementable data augmentation techniques to enhance Arabic NER performance, particularly on CS data.
-These techniques include word embedding substitution, a modified version of the EDA technique, and back-translation [13].
-In addition to this, Alsayadyet al.[14] the application of data augmentation techniques in the context of Arabic automatic speech recognition (ASR) using deep end-to-end learning.
-They apply data augmentation on the original corpus by incorporating noise adaptation, pitch-shifting, and speed transformation techniques.
+These techniques include word embedding substitution, a modified version of the Easy Data Augmentation technique, and back-translation [13].
+In addition to this, Alsavady et al. [14] the application of data augmentation techniques in the context of Arabic automatic speech recognition (ASR) using deep end-to-end learning.
+They apply data augmentation the original corpus by incorporating noise on adaptation, pitch-shifting, and speed transformation techniques.
 The experimental results demonstrated that data augmentation improves automatic speech recognition in Arabic [14].
-In the scope of the Persian language, Nasiri et al.[15] experimented with data augmentation techniques and the ParsBERT pre-training model to address the challenge of limited and insufficient annotated datasets in the Persian stance detection task.
+In the scope of the Persian language, Nasiri et al. [15] experimented with data augmentation techniques and the ParsBERT pretraining model to address the challenge of limited and insufficient annotated datasets in the Persian stance detection task.
 The findings of their study demonstrate that by utilizing data augmentation methods, content-based representation of the data, and the ParsBERT model, they achieved superior performance in identifying the stance of news towards specific claims compared to previous approaches [15].
-Finally, Nazarizadeh and Sayyadpour[16] employed a novel approach combining Group Deep Learning and Data Augmentation to classify emotions in Persian.
-By applying data augmentation and utilizing the group deep learning approach for classification, they achieved an impressive accuracy of 96.5% in Persian sentiment analysis [16].
+Finally, Nazarizadeh and Sayyadpour [16] employed a novel approach combining Group Deep Learning and Data Augmentation to classify emotions in Persian.
+By applying Data Augmentation and utilizing the Group Deep Learning approach for classification, they achieved an impressive accuracy of 96.5% in Persian sentiment analysis [16].

 Kurdish is a low-resource language, and as such, there have been limited studies on text classification for the Kurdish language.
 However, some previous studies have explored various approaches to tackle the challenges of performing text classification in the Kurdish language.
 Awlla and Veisi [17] proposed a deep learning approach for analyzing Kurdish text.
 By manually labeling Kurdish texts, they obtained an accuracy of 67% employing Word2Vec and Long Short-Term Memory (LSTM).
 Unfortunately, the sample size of the study was small [17].
-Moreover, Badawi [18]proposed deep learningbased Bidirectional Encoder Representations from Transformers (BERT) to perform medical text classification and achieved an F1-score of 92% [18].
+Moreover, Badawi [18]proposed deep learning-based Bidirectional Encoder Representations from Transformers (BERT) to perform medical text classification and achieved an F1-score of 92% [18].